Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "They also eat each other," Jooyun reminded Daar, which did nothing to make Vemik feel any better.

-"Well yeah, when they’re small...but that’s just how Nava do.
+"Well yeah, when they’re small... but that’s just how Nava do.
 They won’t make you sick."

 "I’ll stick to berries," Julian declared.
 "Right, Vemik?"

 Vemik nodded fiercely.
-"No question...but sap-stinger syrup is nice."
+"No question... but sap-stinger syrup is nice."

 "Ain’t nobody don’t like honey," Daar agreed.